icsmw/brec/README.md

 [![](https://github.com/icsmw/brec/actions/workflows/on_pull_request.yml/badge.svg)](https://github.com/icsmw/brec/actions/workflows/on_pull_request.yml)
 ![Crates.io](https://img.shields.io/crates/v/brec)

-`brec` is a tool that allows you to quickly and easily create a custom message exchange protocol with resilience to data "corruption" and the ability to extract messages from mixed streams (i.e., streams containing not only `brec` packets but also any other data).
+`brec` is a tool that allows you to quickly and easily create a custom message exchange protocol with resilience to data "corruption" and the ability to extract messages from mixed streams (i.e., streams containing not only `brec` packets but also any other data). `brec` is developed for designing your own custom binary protocol — without predefined message formats or rigid schemas.

+## Key Features

+- **Protocol without constraints** – Unlike many alternatives, `brec` doesn’t enforce a fixed message layout.
+Instead, you define your own building blocks (`blocks`) and arbitrary payloads (`payloads`), combining them freely into custom packets.
+- **Stream-recognizable messages** – Each block, payload, and packet is automatically assigned a unique signature, making them easily discoverable within any byte stream.
+- **Built-in reliability** – All parts of a packet (blocks, payloads, and headers) are automatically linked with their own CRC checksums to ensure data integrity.
+- **Stream-aware reading** – `brec` includes a powerful streaming reader capable of extracting packets even from noisy or corrupted streams — skipping irrelevant or damaged data without breaking.
+- **Non-packet data is preserved** – When reading mixed streams, unrecognized data is not lost.
+You can capture and process it separately using rules and callbacks.
+- **Persistent storage layer** – `brec` provides a high-performance storage engine for persisting packets.
+Its slot-based layout enables fast indexed access, filtering, and direct access by packet index.
+- **High performance** – Parsing performance is on par with the most optimized binary parsers (see the Performance section in [documentation](./brec/README.md)).
+- **Simple to use** – Just annotate your structs with #[block] or #[payload], and brec takes care of the rest — your protocol is ready to go.

 ## Overview